Interning with a local property management company gives you hands-on experience to launch your career.

 If you are looking to start your career in building maintenance and engineering, you may have this question on your mind: how do I get experience in a particular field when I’m still at the entry level?
 An internship experience with a local property management company can help you decide whether the building engineering industry is right for you.

 Whether you’re a potential intern who is looking to define your career path, a partner looking to place promising internship candidates, or a sponsor who is excited to train future industry leaders by hosting one or more interns and/or hire an intern at the end of the program, we look forward to working with you!

 Launch your career by applying for an internship.

-The AOBA Educational Foundation (AEF) 12-week long Paid Internship Program, scheduled for Summer 2019, will help each participant gain the on-the-job skills needed to pursue a career in building engineering and maintenance.
-Note that the applications period for summer 2019 is closed.
-Watch our website in January for details on 2020 internship programs.
+The AOBA Educational Foundation (AEF) 12-week long Paid Internship Program during the Summer of 2019 is helping 25 interns gain the on-the-job skills needed to pursue a career in building engineering and maintenance.
+Watch our website in the fall of 2019 for details on 2020 internship programs.

 The AEF works to ensure that the internship program will be a positive experience for both the candidate and the potential sponsor companies.
 Ultimately, we want to create a pipeline to a potential full-time position.

 Each applicant is evaluated by a selection committee, and the most promising candidates have the opportunity to interview with select staff members from our Sponsor companies.
 After further screening, potential interns are matched with a Sponsor company.
 Depending on the company’s HR practices, Interns may be expected to pass a background check and/or a drug screen, as communicated in the application process.

 Stream Realty Partners